 Native speakers of an East Asian language relevant to their academic major may have the language requirement waived.
 However, they are required to attain a command of English adequate to perform at a professional level in their academic discipline.
 They must also satisfy English requirements established by the Graduate College and the East Asian Studies Department.
 Evaluation of a student’s English language ability is the responsibility of the student’s M.A. committee.

 Although the Graduate College permits students to complete up to half of their graduate work in independent study units, the department places several conditions on this situation.
 An Independent Study Form must be completed by the student prior to beginning study.
-The forms are available from the EAS Graduate Coordinator.
+The forms are also available from the EAS Graduate Coordinator.
 Independent study units are restricted to the following:

 - Independent study must not be taken in lieu of a course listed in the catalog even though the course is not offered in a particular semester.